 Capitalised Earnings Method Calculation

-The capitalised earnings method is a heuristic method of business valuation used to determine the value of a company (valuation object).
+The capitalised earnings method is a heuristic method of business valuation used to determine the value of a business (valuation object).
 For this purpose, the future net cash flow is discounted using a tax-corrected calculation interest rate and condensed to a value.

 The capitalised earnings method according to §§ 27-34 ImmoWertV is explained separately in the capitalised earnings method according to ImmoWertV.